Do-It-Yourself Mr. Bean

 "Do-It-Yourself Mr. Bean" is the ninth episode of the British television series Mr. Bean, produced by Tiger Aspect Productions and Thames Television for Central Independent Television.
 It was first broadcast on ITV on 10 January 1994 and was watched by 15.60 million viewers during its original transmission.

 Plot

 Part One

 Mr. Bean hosts a New Year's Eve celebration for his friends, Rupert and Hubert.
 When preparing refreshments, Bean improvises Twiglets from a tree branch dipped in Marmite and substitutes champagne with sweetened vinegar.
-Unhappy with the festivities, Rupert and Hubert trick Bean by moving the clock forward to midnight, allowing them to leave.
-They discover a lively party happening next door and decide to join.
-Bean is in bed when the actual midnight strikes; his blood boils with anger when he realises that his friends tricked him.
+Unhappy with the festivities, Rupert and Hubert trick Bean into celebrating the fake midnight instead of the real one by moving the clock forward, allowing them to leave, but stop when they discover a lively party happening next door and decide to join.
+While Bean is in bed, the actual midnight strikes, causing his blood to boil with anger as he realises that he was deceived.

-On New Year's Day, Bean drives to Arding & Hobbs to take advantage of the January sales.
+On New Year's Day, Bean drives to Arding & Hobbs to take advantage of the January sales, and reveals he had planted a dummy made up of balloons and a cauliflower outside the store the night before in order to be first in the queue.
 He buys numerous items, including an armchair in the window.